History

 Recognizing the vital contribution of farmworkers to our economy, the mission of FHDC is to develop farmworker leadership for stronger and more secure families and communities through affordable housing, social services, education, and economic development.

-The mission is carried out by pursuing the the following goals:
+The mission is carried out by pursuing the following goals:

-To develop and manage affordable housing located withing urban growth boundaries.
+To develop and manage affordable housing located within urban growth boundaries.

-To provide social and educationa services that promote personal and economic self-sufficiency
+To provide social and educational services that promote personal and economic self-sufficiency

 To included farmworkers in decision-making and ongoing project management